 - During the decomposition of organic matter, various organic acids and CO2 liberate in the soil, which helps to reduce the alkalinity of the soil.

 - Organic matters are the storehouse of various nutrients that are essential for the growth of plants.

 - Organic matters are the source of energy for microorganisms.

 - Tillage – reducing tillage minimizes the loss of organic matter from the soil.
 Tillage is done for field preparation, but this process affects the soil structure.

 - Ground cover – by covering the ground, we can prevent the loss of organic matter from the surface erosion by the wind and water.

-- Addition of organic matter- The addition of more organic matter in the soil will recover the organic matter which was lost.
+- The addition of organic matter- The addition of more organic matter in the soil will recover the lost organic matter.